Xiaofei-it/Shelly/README.md

 An "action" refers to a sequence of Java statements, the effect of which includes but is not limited to, performing certain operations on certain components, producing certain outputs, performing data transformation, and performing thread scheduling.
-An action is represented by a Java class or a Java interface, in which there exists a method, which is named "call" and contains the sequence of Java statements of the action and the invocation of which performs the action.
+An action is represented by a Java class or a Java interface, in which there exists a method which is named "call" and contains the sequence of Java statements of the action.
+Such a method may be invoked to perform the corresponding action.

 "Performing an action" refers to executing the sequence of Java statements of the action.